act-now-coalition/covid-data-model/api/docs/docs/migration.md

 ---
 id: migration
-title: Migrating from The Covid Tracking Project
+title: Covid Tracking Migration Guide
 description: Migrating from the Covid Tracking Project
 ---

 On March 7th, [The Covid Tracking Project](https://covidtracking.com) (CTP) will be winding down their daily updates.
 Throughout the pandemic they have provided an amazing service and resource with their daily data collection and in-depth reporting.
 We think the Covid Act Now API can be a helpful resource to those looking for similar data.